Quafadas/dedav4s/raw_docs/working_chart/mutable.md

 In the first instance, this looks like quite a bit of ceremony.
 What's important to remember, is that you can compose the modifiers... and ultimately, end up with your own library of them!

 # Conclusion
+Reading this back the example is weirdly contrived.
+Mostly when I'm working with an existing datatype, it already has a JSON serialisation strategy in place.
+You ought to be able to imagine how one could easily pipe it into the chart.

+I've found this style to be rather convenient in practise.

 There's nothing that says

 1. Your plot can't be a method defined on some Timeseries class itself.
 That's an obvious and trivial next step.